PrunaAI/pruna/docs/user_manual/evaluate.rst

 Metrics are the core components that calculate specific performance indicators.
 There are two main types of metrics:

 - **Base Metrics**: These metrics compute values directly from inputs without maintaining state across batches.
-- **Stateless Metrics**: Metrics that maintain internal state and accumulate information across multiple batches.
+- **Stateful Metrics**: Metrics that maintain internal state and accumulate information across multiple batches.
 These are typically used for quality assessment.

 The ``Task`` accepts ``Metrics`` in three ways: